Mastodon

 An array of custom emoji are available in the selector

 Each server offers a set of custom emoji you can use, similar to Slack or Discord.
 You can use an emoji using its shortcode like :thounking: or by clicking the emoji face in the compose box and browsing through the “Custom” category.
-You can also browse through and search for standard unicode emoji.
+You can also browse through and search for standard Unicode emoji.

 Attachments